 The best time to visit Thimphu is in March, April, May June, September October and November

 Punakha is a small district just 2 hours drive from Thimphu.
 This district is one of the best places to visit in Bhutan.
 Punakha is also the old capital of Bhutan

 - Punakha River Rafting

 9.Longest Suspension Bridge in Punakha:

 This is the most beautiful longest suspension bridge connecting two villages of Shegana, Wangkha and samdinkha with Punakha Dzong.
-The bridge is 160m and longest suspension bridge in Bhutan.
+The bridge is 160m and the longest suspension bridge in Bhutan.

 10.Khamsumyulley Namgyel Hike:

 This is a beautiful monastery in Punakha.
-About 7km drive from Punakha Dzong and 1-hour hike through paddy field are this beautiful Khamsum Yulley Monastery.
+About a 7km drive from Punakha Dzong and a 1-hour hike through the paddy field are this beautiful Khamsum Yulley Monastery.
 The monastery is on top of hills overlooking the beautiful valley of Punakha.
 You can also see the famous Como Hotels from this mountain top monastery.

 11. The mighty Punakha Dzong:

 Another majestic fortress in Punakha located between two rivers Pho Chu and Mo chu.
 The Dzong was built by 1st Zhabdrung Ngawang Namgyel in 1637.
 It is the second-largest and second oldest Dzong in Bhutan after Simtokha Dzong.
 Punakha was the old capital of Bhutan and it is the winter residence of Je Khenpo the head of the religious body of Bhutan.